Unit One: Exploring the Past

 By the 400's BC, Pythagoras was interested in finding the patterns and rules in mathematics and music, and invented the idea of a mathematical proof.
 Although Greek women usually were not allowed to study science, Pythagoras did have some women among his students.
 Socrates, a little bit later, developed logical methods for deciding whether something was true or not.

-In the 300's BC, Aristotle and other philosophers at the Lyceum and the Academy in Athens worked on observing plants and animals, and organizing the different kinds of plants and animals into types.
-Again, this is a way of creating order out of chaos.
+In the 300's BC, Aristotle and other philosophers at the Lyceum and the Academy in

 After Aristotle, using his ideas and also ideas from Egypt and the Persians and Indians, Hippocrates and other Greek doctors wrote important medical texts that were used for hundreds of years.